csrg-utfsm/ACSflix/core/protocol.md

 # Protocol

-This protocol is based on ZeroMQ frame messages, each line of the packet is a different frame.
+This protocol is based on ZeroMQ messages, each line of the packet is a different frame.

 ## HOLA